 This banana pudding pie is a snap to whip up with a ready-made graham cracker crust, instant vanilla pudding, and freshly sliced bananas.
 Use frozen, thawed whipped topping or fresh sweetened whipped cream to top it off.
 Garnish the pie with toasted coconut or chocolate shavings and no one will know how "easy as pie" this was to put together.

 Gather the ingredients.

-Make the instant vanilla pudding by combining the mix with the milk and following package directions.
+Make instant vanilla pudding by combining mix with milk and following package directions.

-Spread the pudding in the graham cracker crust and top with sliced bananas.
+Spread pudding in graham cracker crust and top with sliced bananas.

-Cover the pie and place it in the refrigerator to chill thoroughly.
+Cover pie and place in refrigerator to chill thoroughly.

 - The garnish on this banana pudding pie is what makes a very simple recipe look fancy and sophisticated.
 To create chocolate shavings, you need a bar of chocolate at room temperature and a vegetable peeler or fine grater.
 Simply run the vegetable peeler over the flat side of the chocolate.
 Alternatively, you can shave the chocolate bar using the finest side of a grater, as you would grate cheese.
 Whichever method you choose, make sure to place a piece of wax paper underneath.

 - If you would like to sprinkle toasted coconut over the top of the pie, first spread about 1/3 cup of flaked coconut out in a single layer in a dry skillet.
 Place the skillet over medium-low heat and cook, stirring constantly, until the coconut is browned; watch carefully so it doesn't burn.
 Remove the coconut to a plate to cool before topping pie.

 - If you don't finish the entire pie and want to save some for down the road, you can freeze to eat later.
 Cover well with plastic wrap and then aluminum foil before placing it in the freezer.

 - Instead of vanilla pudding, use chocolate, cheesecake, or banana cream flavor.